billzichos/Predicting_Classe_in_Barbell_Lifts/Predicting_Classe_in_Barbell_Lifts.md

 Bill Zichos
 September 25, 2016

 I developed a model that with >99% accuracy, predicts the classe for different barbell lifts.
-The best model used gradient boosting and 40 predictors including some features engineers from the date.
+The best model used gradient boosting and 40 predictors including some features engineered from the date.
 The rest of this document is organized in the following sections.

 - Setup